-When it comes to comparison of countries and opinions/experiences of family, friends and online forums, Portuguese people are more following opinions and experiences of friends than Bosnian people do.
-There is no significant difference in opinions and experiences of family and online forums.
+When it comes to comparison of countries and opinions/experiences of family, friends and online forums, Portuguese people are more following opinions and experiences of family and online forums.
 Moreover, Portuguese people are more following importance of website appearance, easy to navigate through web, variety of products, special offers/discounts, detailed product information, terms and conditions of website and protection of privacy than Bosnian people do.
 There is no significant difference when it comes to free shipping and legal certification.
 Furthermore, Portuguese people are more following the improvements of more secured website, customer service and return exchange policy than Bosnians do.
 There is no significant difference when it comes to delivery on time, displayed hidden costs, website interface and product tracking process.